livingtongues/living-dictionaries/packages/scripts/migrate-to-supabase/notes.md

 ## Clean-up
 - drop content_updates' table column
 - clean up old history data and tables
+- make alternate writing systems of the sentence translations as different bcp keys (same as for glosses)

 ### No lexeme
 no lx for 0svukh699MsB4svuCDdO in ho